Greece–Serbia relations: World War II

-Yugoslav wars
+Yugoslav Wars

-In mid-1992, the UN responded to Serbian offensives in the former Yugoslav republic of Bosnia and Herzegovina by declaring a full embargo on trade with Serbia by all member nations.
+In 1992, the UN responded to Serbian offensives in Bosnia and Herzegovina by declaring a full embargo on trade with Serbia by all member nations.
 The sanctions placed Greece, which had recognized the independence of Bosnia and Herzegovina shortly after its declaration in 1992, in a difficult position.
 Serbia was an important trading partner with strong religious and historical ties to Greece, and Serbia had initially supported the Greek position on the Macedonia naming dispute.
 Beginning in 1992, the Konstantinos Mitsotakis and Andreas Papandreou governments, fearing that the Bosnian war would spread in a direction that would involve Turkey, Albania and Greece, undertook long series of peace-negotiations with Serbia's president, Slobodan Milošević, Bosnian Serb leader Radovan Karadžić, and the Bosnian government without results.
 Meanwhile, food, oil, and arms were reported moving from Greece into Serbia in violation of the UN embargo.
 Before, during, and after its 1994 presidency of the EU, Greece was the only EU nation to back the Serbian position that Serbian forces had entered Bosnian territory.
 In early 1994, Greece incurred the displeasure of its European allies by voting against NATO air strikes on Serbian positions.
-Greece also refused the use of its NATO air bases at Preveza on the Ionian Sea for such attacks and refused to supply Greek troops to the UN peacekeeping mission in Bosnia.
-In NATO, Greece's position was diametrically opposed to that of Turkey, which supported the Bosnian government.

-In December 1994, after official talks with Milošević in Athens, Papandreou reiterated that the positions of Greece and Serbia on the Bosnia issue were virtually identical.
-A Milošević proposal for a confederation of Greece and Serbia with the Republic of Macedonia failed to gain support among any faction in Greece.

-Assistance to Bosnian Serbs and Republika Srpska

-According to University of Amsterdam professor 'C. Wiebes', the Hellenic National Intelligence Service (EYP) systematically sabotaged NATO operations in Bosnia in the mid-1990s, in an attempt to aid Bosnian Serb nationalists.
-In his report for the Dutch government, entitled Intelligence en de oorlog in Bosnie 1992-1995, Wiebes claims that EYP leaked classified NATO military plans (to which, as an allied intelligence service, it had access) to the Serb Bosnian leadership, and often to General Ratko Mladić himself, during the summer of 1995.
+Greece also refused the use of its NATO air bases at Preveza Air Base on the Ionian Sea for such attacks and refused to supply Greek troops to the UN peacekeeping mission in Bosnia.
+In late 1994, after official talks with Milošević in Athens, Papandreou reiterated that the positions of Greece and Serbia on the Bosnia issue were virtually identical.
+According to University of Amsterdam professor C. Wiebes, the Hellenic National Intelligence Service (EYP) systematically sabotaged NATO operations in Bosnia and Herzegovina, in an attempt to aid Bosnian Serb.
+In his report for the Dutch government, Wiebes claims that during the summer of 1995 EYP leaked classified NATO military plans to the Serb Bosnian leadership, and often to General Ratko Mladić himself.
 Eventually, Wiebes states in the report, NATO allies ceased sharing NATO military plans with the Greek authorities.

-In August 2008, a group of lawyers from Chania, Crete, Greece, visited ICTY Indictee Radovan Karadžić and offered their services for free and have asked international organizations to ensure a just trial for the former Bosnian Serb President.
+A dozen Greek volunteers, members of the Greek Volunteer Guard (ΕΕΦ), fought alongside the Serbs at Srebrenica.
+The Greek volunteers were motivated by the desire to support their "Orthodox brothers" in battle.
+They raised the Greek flag at Srebrenica after the fall of the town at Mladić's request, to honour "the brave Greeks fighting on our side."